When More Retrieval Hurts: Retrieval-Augmented Code Review Generation: Related Work

-Static analysis tools are commonly used in early studies \cite{palvannan2023suggestion, balachandran2013reducing, denney2009generating,klinik2021personal} to integrate predefined rules for automating review processes.
-For instance, Balachandran et al. \cite{balachandran2013reducing} developed a Review Bot \cite{balachandran2013reducing} to offer code modification suggestions by integrating outputs from multiple static analyzers.
-Recently, Palvannan et al. \cite{palvannan2023suggestion} developed a Suggestion Bot for GitHub, using a Python static analyzer.
-Moreover, Chatley et al. \cite{chatley2018diggit} also employs data mining techniques to extract relevant rules from history code commit information as predefined validation rules.
+Early studies used static analysis and hand-crafted rules to automate parts of review processes~\cite{palvannan2023suggestion, balachandran2013reducing, denney2009generating,klinik2021personal}.
+For instance, Balachandran et al.~\cite{balachandran2013reducing} developed a review bot integrating multiple analyzers to suggest code modifications.
+Palvannan et al.~\cite{palvannan2023suggestion} built a suggestion bot for GitHub using a Python analyzer.
+Repository mining has also been used to derive validation rules from historical commits~\cite{chatley2018diggit}.
+While efficient, rule-based approaches lack portability and struggle with open-ended, context-dependent review comments.

-However, traditional rule-base methods lack flexibility and portability.
-To overcome these limitations, some studies leverage deep learning techniques to enhance the relevance and semantic understanding of code and reviews.
-Gupta et al. \cite{gupta2018intelligent} introduced DeepCodeReviewer, which employs deep learning to determine the relevance of reviews to a code snippet and recommends the most relevant review from a repository of historical reviews.
-Siow et al. \cite{siow2020core} presented a deep learning method called CORE, which utilizes two-level embedding and an attention-based Long Short-Term Memory (LSTM) model to generate relevant reviews.

-With the advent of pre-trained sequence-to-sequence models (transformer-based \cite{NIPS2017_3f5ee243}), the focus in code review task has shifted towards model pre-training, particularly with the Text-to-Text Transfer Transformer (T5) framework \cite{li2022auger,tufano2022using,li2022crer}.
-Related studies tailor their pre-training framework to achieve different task objectives.
-The AUGER method \cite{li2022auger} was specifically designed for code review generation, while the other approaches by CodeReviewer \cite{li2022crer} and Tufano et al. \cite{tufano2022using} are adopted to various code review downstream tasks, including review necessity prediction, code review generation, and code refinement.
-Recently, the excellent contextual learning capabilities of LLMs have been demonstrated in code review generation task.
-Lu et al. \cite{lu2023llama} compared different training methods (LoRA \cite{hu2021lora} and prefix tuning \cite{li-liang-2021-prefix}) for LLMs and proposed the LLaMA-Reviewer.
-It leverages the capabilities of the LLM (LLaMA \cite{touvron2023llama}) to automatically generate code reviews through fine-tuning.

-Different from above deep learning based methods that consume substantial computational resources, to improve efficiency, Hong et al. \cite{hong2022commentfinder} firstly proposed retrieval-based method for this task, which uses a given changed method as a query to retrieve the most similar changed methods from the code-review corpus.
-They represented code token vectors utilizing the Bag-of-Words model \cite{zhang2010bow}, and then employed cosine similarity along with a text similarity method known as Gestalt Pattern Matching (GPM) to identify the most relevant reviews.

-In conclusion, recent advanced methods addressing automatic code review generation as either a generation task or an information retrieval task, with both methods proving effective.
-However, it is worth noting that there is currently no work that combines the two methods and no work utilizes external knowledge to enhance the generation performance of the model.
-In this case, we propose to use the RAG method in code review generation task, which utilizes the in-context learning capabilities of LLMs to incorporate retrieval results into generation models.